 Teaching English Abroad Salaries – Where Can You Make the Most Money?

-ESL teacher salaries greatly vary depending on where you’re teaching.
-A teacher’s salary can be as little as $600 USD per month to as much as $4,000 USD per month!
+EFL teacher salaries greatly vary depending on where you’re teaching.
+An English teacher salary can be as little as $600 USD per month to as much as $6,000 USD per month!
 Each country not only has different salaries but also different teaching requirements, expectations, and contract lengths to think about.
-Additionally, location isn’t the only factor when determining salary.
+Some countries are great locations for digital nomad English teachers who teach online while traveling, immersing themselves in the culture and exploring the destination.

+However, location isn’t the only factor when determining salary.
 To really answer the question, “How much can you make teaching English abroad?” you’ll need to consider the following factors.

 What are your qualifications?